 Since 2011, we've installed prayer boxes at the Y and regularly serve their staff to show them the love of Christ.
 We've even seen several of them come to faith, be baptized in the Y pool, and join as members of our church.
 We show up to every Y event we can with volunteers, crafts, activities, give aways, and gospel centered resources to pass out to everyone!
 We have established faith based enrichment programs at the Y and hope to one day have several more programs going as well.
 In addition, Bryan has served on the Cooper St. YMCA Advisory Board, the AMA YMCA Metro Board, and now the AMA YMCA Executive Board.

-In addition, we've also helped several other churches get connected with and planted in other local YMCA's.
-We are also partnering with other local, national, and global pastors and Christian leaders in the YMCA to build a Church In The Y Network (CITY Network).
-Here are some of our local and national friends that meet in YMCA's.
+In addition, we've also helped several other local churches get connected with and planted in other local YMCA's.
+We are also partnering with other local, national, and global pastors and Christian leaders in the YMCA to build a network of churches in the YMCA (CITY Movement).
+Here are some of our friends that helped us begin serving and gathering in our local YMCA.

 - Antioch Community Church in the Countryside YMCA of Lebanon, OH

 - The Gathering Church in the Countryside YMCA of Mainville, OH

 We hope and pray God gives us many more years to grow as a church, partner with the Y, and fulfill our vision to be A Church in the World.